Last updated September 2017

 In general, we attempt to limit the collection of sensitive information we may collect from you, but depending on the uses you make of our products this may not always be possible and we may collect sensitive information from you in order to carry out the services provided to you.
 However, we do not collect sensitive information from you without your consent.

 The type of sensitive information we may collect about you is dependent on the services provided to you by Business Fitness will be limited to the purpose(s) for which it is collected.
-We set out some types of sensitive information we may collect about you in the “Human resources” section of the table at Section 2 above.
+We set out some types of sensitive information we may collect about you in the “Human resources” section of the table in Section 2 above.

 We do not use sensitive information to send you Direct Marketing Communications (as set out in Section 6 below) without your express consent.